Limit theory of discrete mathematics problems: Alpern's Caching Game

-\begin{Proposition} Consider the following strategy of the searcher.
-He chooses $h$ holes at random, and he is parallelly digging them until a nut is found (but until at most depth 1, when the game ends).
+\begin{proof} Consider the following strategy of the searcher.
+He chooses $h$ holes at random, and he is digging them parallelly until a nut is found (but until at most depth 1, when the game ends).
 If a nut is found at a depth $y$, then he chooses $h$ new holes, as follows.
 With probability $\frac{2h}{n+1}$, he chooses the hole in which the nut was found, and the remaining $h - 1$ or $h$ holes are randomly chosen from the other $n - h$ holes.
-Then he digs these holes in depth $1 - y$ (more). \end{Proposition}
+Then he digs these holes in depth $1 - y$ (more).

-\begin{proof} Assume first that the hider caches the two nuts in two different holes.
+Assume first that the hider caches the two nuts in two different holes.
 If exactly one of them are in one of the $h$ holes the searcher started with, and the other one is in the next $h$ holes, then the searcher finds both nuts.
 Therefore, the searcher finds both nuts in expectedly $h \cdot \big(h - \frac{2h}{n + 1}\big)$ number of cases out of the $n \choose 2$ pairs, which happens with probability

 Assume now that the hider caches the two nuts in the same hole.
 If this nut is in the first $h$ holes chosen by the searcher, and the searcher chooses to continue digging in this hole, then he finds both nuts.
 This has probability